Cisco ASR 1000 Series Aggregation Services Routers Software Configuration Guide

 The unique hardware and software architecture of the Cisco ASR 1000 Series Routers is designed to maximize router uptime during any network event, and thereby provide maximum uptime and resilience within any network scenario.

-This chapter covers the aspects of High Availability that are unique to the Cisco ASR 1000 Series Routers.
+This guide covers the aspects of High Availability that are unique to the Cisco ASR 1000 Series Routers.
 It is not intended as a comprehensive guide to High Availability, nor is it intended to provide information on High Availability features that are available on other Cisco routers that are configured and implemented identically on the Cisco ASR 1000 Series Routers.
 The Cisco IOS feature documents and guides should be used in conjunction with this chapter to gather information about High Availability-related features that are available on multiple Cisco platforms and work identically on the Cisco ASR 1000 Series Routers.

 This section discusses various aspects of High Availability on the Cisco ASR 1000 Series Routers and contains the following sections: